Mounjaro injections

 Yes, you can get weight loss injections on the NHS, but you will need to meet their eligibility criteria before you can get it.

-You must meet strict criteria to get weight loss injections on the NHS, including:
+You must meet the NHS requirements to get weight loss injections on the NHS.
+For example, to get Wegovy or Nevolat, you must:

 To be referred to tier 3 services, your GP will take into consideration: